DSXiangLi/DecryptPrompt/README.md

   - Scaling up Test-Time Compute with Latent Reasoning: A Recurrent Depth Approach
   - What type of inference is planning?
   - Goedel-Prover: A Frontier Model for Open-Source Automated Theorem Proving
+  - PROVABLE SCALING LAWS OF FEATURE EMERGENCE FROM LEARNING DYNAMICS OF GROKKING
+  - Do Machine Learning Models Memorize or Generalize?
 - slow thinking COT
   - O1 Replication Journey: A Strategic Progress Report – Part 1  :star:
   - Marco-o1: Towards Open Reasoning Models for Open-Ended Solutions